 Most climbers stay in budget accommodations in town with room rates ranging from RMB50 to RMB150/night (at current exchange rates that is about USD6.00 to 13.00)double occupancy.
 Rooms are pretty standard and you may be asked to pay a bit more for airconditioning at the lower-priced places.
 Karst Cafe has added their link to this page (see below) and is a good a place as any to begin looking for accommodations - they also have a small hotel.

 Recommended places to stay:

 Hire an apartment for a month.

-The atmosphere in town is relaxed and friendly, unlike anywhere else I have every traveled to in China.
+The atmosphere in town is relaxed and friendly, unlike anywhere else I have ever traveled to in China.
 YOu can handle most of your daily life, eating, laundry, arranging transportation to the crags, renting a bicycle, sorting out rooms, etc in English.
-The town is filled with small restaurants with western food and English menues.
+The town is filled with small restaurants with western food and English menus.
 I've been enjoying the Fajitas at the Red Star Cafe recently.
-Beer is almost too cheap and as a results tends to flow till quite late.
+Beer is almost too cheap and as a result tends to flow till quite late.

 Not many people wind up camping around Yangshuo because accommodations are so cheap and convenient.
-You can camp out, or stay with local farmers, if developing crags further away from twon but it is necessary to have a local guide, or at least a Chinese speaker with you to arrange this.
+You can camp out, or stay with local farmers if developing crags further away from town but it is necessary to have a local guide, or at least a Chinese speaker with you to arrange this.
 Local delicacies include bamboo rat and garden snails.

 The sides of the towers exposed directly to rain show typical limestone erosion patterns, they are dark in color and the rock dissolves away it leaves a sharp, honeycombed surface.
 Faces not exposed as directly to rain, many are covered by huge overhangs, remain light brown to orange in color and provide the best walls for climbing.
 Helmets are required if you plan to work on opening new areas.